 University of North Carolina at Chapel Hill, 2013

-Anthony’s current research explores Nahua artistic and architectural production over the course of the Mexica empire (14th-16th centuries) through colonial New Spain and the wider Euro-Atlantic.
+Anthony’s current research explores Nahua artistic and architectural production over the course of the Mexica empire (A.D.
+1325-1521) through colonial New Spain and the wider Euro-Atlantic.
 He investigates the art, architecture, and practices of Nahua religious leaders in the Valley of Mexico.
 For his graduate research, he has received grants from Fundación AMA in Chile, the Society for Architectural Historians, and the U.S. Department of Education.
 His other interests include relationships between indigenous languages and art across the Americas, spatial and bodily experiences, cultural and global exchange, and the materiality of religions.

 Patricia McCarron McGinn Memorial Award, Department of Art History, University of California Los Angeles, 2020